 The view of downtown, especially at night with the sparkling city lights, is immediate and breathtaking.

 Fairview's most famous landmark is one of Vancouver's top attractions: Granville Island.
 Once an industrial area, today's Granville Island attracts 10 million visitors a year.
-Packed with shops, restaurants and gorgeous views, the island is home to the great Granville Island Public Market and the Arts Clubs Granville Island Stage, music and theatre festivals, Canada Day celebrations, and cultural events.
+Packed with shops, restaurants, and gorgeous views, the island is home to the great Granville Island Public Market and the Arts Clubs Granville Island Stage, music and theater festivals, Canada Day celebrations, and cultural events.

-Fairview's South Granville is home to the landmark Stanley Industrial Alliance Stage, the main stage for the renowned Arts Club Theatre Company, one of city's best live-theatre venues and a city heritage site.
+Fairview's South Granville is home to the landmark Stanley Industrial Alliance Stage, the main stage for the renowned Arts Club Theatre Company, one of the city's best live theater venues and a city heritage site.